-The data volume of descending tracks was considerably lower (39%) than for ascending tracks.
-This is due to a reduced SAR acquisition activity at ascending passes and an increase of the number of ascending passes acquired at Miami.
+The data volume of descending was lower (by 11%) than for ascending tracks.

-FIGURE 1 ERS-2 Scatterometer Ocean Calibration cycle 112.
+FIGURE 1 ERS-2 Scatterometer Ocean Calibration cycle 118.
 Ratio of <sigma\0^0.625>/<CMOD4(First Guess)^0.625> converted in dB for the fore beam (solid line), mid beam (dashed line) an aft beam (dotted line), as a function of incidence angle for descending and ascending tracks.
 The thin lines indicate the error bars on the estimated mean.
-First-guess winds are based on the in time closest (+3h, +6h, +9h, or +12h) T511 forecast field, and are bilinearly interpolated in space.
+First-guess winds are based on the in time closest (+3h, +6h, +9h, or +12h) T511 forecast field, and are bilinear interpolated in space.